-- Venky Harinarayan Fellowship.
+- Electrical Engineering Graduate Fellowship.
+Supports master's or doctoral study in electrical engineering - Venky Harinarayan Fellowship.
 Supports doctoral study in computer science - IBM Doctoral Fellowship.
 Supports doctoral study in computer science - Intel Fellowship.
-Computer Science Department; supports doctoral study in selected areas of computer science - Intel Fellowship.
-Mechanical and Aerospace Engineering Department; supports doctoral students - The Kalosworks.org Fellowship.
+Computer Science Department; supports doctoral study in selected areas of computer science - The Kalosworks.org Fellowship.
 Supports graduate students in electrical engineering who have a GPA of at least 3.0 and have demonstrated financial need - Les Knesel Scholarship Fund.
 Materials Science and Engineering Department; supports master's or doctoral study in ceramic engineering - Guru Krupa Foundation Fellowships in Electrical Engineering.
 Multiple fellowships to support graduate study with preference for those conducting research in integrated circuits and embedded systems or signals and systems, and who have an undergraduate degree in electrical engineering from the Indian Institutes of Technology (IIT) or the Indian Institute of Science, Bangalore - T.H.
 Lin Graduate Fellowship.
 Civil and Environmental Engineering Department; supports study by an international student in structural mechanics - Living Rocks Electrical Engineering Fellowship.
 Supports graduate study with preference for students conducting research in the areas of integrated circuits and embedded systems or signals and systems, and who have an undergraduate degree in electrical engineering from National Taiwan University, National Tsing Hua University, or National Chiao Tung University in Taiwan - Living Spring Fellowship.
-Electrical Engineering Department; supports graduate students with preference for those conducting research in integrated circuits and embedded systems or signals and systems, and who have an undergraduate degree in electrical engineering degrees from National Taiwan University, National Tsing Hua University, or National Chiao Tung University in Taiwan - Microsoft Fellowship.
+Electrical and Computer Engineering Department; supports graduate students with preference for those conducting research in integrated circuits and embedded systems or signals and systems, and who have an undergraduate degree in electrical engineering degrees from National Taiwan University, National Tsing Hua University, or National Chiao Tung University in Taiwan - Microsoft Fellowship.
 Supports doctoral study in computer science - National Consortium for Graduate Degrees for Minorities in Engineering and Science (GEM) Fellowships.
-Support study in engineering and science to highly qualified individuals from communities where human capital is virtually untapped - H.J.
+Support study in engineering and science to highly qualified individuals from communities where human capital is virtually untapped - Northrop Grumman Fellowship.
+Supports graduate study in mechanical and aerospace engineering - H.J.
 Orchard Memorial Fellowship.
 Supports graduate study in electrical engineering - Qualcomm Innovation Fellowship.
-Supports doctoral students across a broad range of technical research areas based on Qualcomm core values of innovation, execution, and teamwork
+Supports doctoral students across a broad range of technical research areas based on Qual-

-- Raytheon Fellowship.
+- comm core values of innovation, execution, and teamwork - Raytheon Fellowship.
 Supports graduate study in electrical engineering with preference for U.S. citizens - Martin Rubin Scholarship.
 Supports two undergraduate and/or graduate students pursuing degrees in civil engineering with an interest in transportation engineering - Henry Samueli Fellowship.
-Electrical Engineering Department; supports master's and doctoral students - Henry Samueli Fellowship.
+Electrical and Computer Engineering Department; supports master's and doctoral students - Henry Samueli Fellowship.
 Mechanical and Aerospace Engineering Department; supports master's and doctoral students - Texaco Scholarship.
-Civil and Environmental Engineering Department; supports research in environmental engineering
+Civil and Environmental Engineering Department; supports research in environmental engineering - Dr. Robert K. Williamson Graduate Fellowship.
+Supports graduate study in mechanical and aerospace engineering